Sulaymaniyah Rehabilitation and Social Reintegration Centre

 Inclusion and empowerment for people with disabilities.

-In Iraq, disabled people dependent on economic and medical aid are often a financial burden, which can result in their marginalization within the community.
-EMERGENCY’s social reintegration program aims to restore its patients’ dignity and to overcome the barriers created by disability by enabling them to regain a livelihood for themselves and their families.
+In Iraq, disabled people dependent on economic and medical aid are often regarded as financially burdensome, which can result in their marginalisation within the community.
+EMERGENCY’s social reintegration programme aims to restore its patients’ dignity and to overcome the barriers created by disability, enabling individuals to regain a livelihood for themselves and their families.
 Accessibility is an initial challenge to overcome.
 In order to help patients regain autonomy following treatment, EMERGENCY seeks to eliminate architectural barriers in their homes.
 This ensures that patients can be independent and move freely within their own living space.

 Start of clinical activities: February 1998

-Patients admitted: 9,840
+Patients admitted: 12,108

 Trainees graduated: 609

-Cooperatives started: 365
+Cooperatives started: 393

-(Data correct as of 31 December, 2017)
+(Data correct as of June 2021)